 Imagine a gradual onset of pain in your shoulder.
 You find it difficult to move or lift your arm without discomfort radiating throughout the joint.
 Over time, this restricted motion worsens, and eventually, you find it nearly impossible to move the shoulder at all.
 If this has ever happened to you, then you are all too familiar with the condition known as frozen shoulder.

 Frozen shoulder, or adhesive capsulitis, occurs when the connective tissues surrounding the bones, ligaments and tendons of the shoulder become increasingly inflamed.
-The root source of this inflammation is still largely unknown, and the process of frozen shoulder can take up to one to three years to fully resolve.
+The root source of this inflammation is still largely unknown, and the process of frozen shoulder can take up to three years to fully resolve without intervention.
 Along that path, there are three distinct phases which characterize the condition.